neteasefans/virtual-machine-placement-problem/README.md

 The optimal solution certificates are given in 'solutions' directory.

-The source code given in 'src' directory implements the proposed method described in our paper.
+The source code given in 'src' directory implements the proposed CCILS method described in our paper.

+** Instructions to use the source code of CCILS

+*** To compile:

+q.zhou$ javac LocalSearch.java PM.java VM.java

+q.zhou$

+*** To run:

+q.zhou$ java -cp .
+LocalSearch Instances

+(where -cp . indicates the current working directory, LocalSearch includes the main function, and Instances is the instance directory.)

 Reference papers to the virtual machine placement problem (VMP):